 One of your parents needs to create your FSA ID — a unique username and password combination — so he or she can sign your FAFSA form electronically.
 This will only take a few minutes.

-Step 1 — Enter email address, username and password. → click “Continue”
+Step 2 — Enter email address, username and password.

-Step 3 — Enter mailing address, confirm wish to register a mobile phone number that he or she can use to reset password and retrieve username (provide the number if so), and set language preference. → click “Continue”
+Step 3 — Enter mailing address, confirm if they wish to register a mobile phone number that they can use to reset password and retrieve username (provide the number if they do), and set their language preference.

 Step 4 — Complete the “challenge questions and answers” segment.
-The information your parent provides will be used to retrieve his or her password or username. → click “Continue”
+The information provided will be used to retrieve your parent’s password or username and to unlock his or her account.

-Step 6 — If your parent elected to register a mobile phone number, he or she will receive a secure code by text.
-Enter the code to verify the phone number. → click “Submit”
+Step 6 — If your parent elects to register a mobile phone number, he or she will receive a secure code by text.
+Enter the code to verify the phone number.

 Step 7 — Your parent will receive another secure code by email.
-Enter the code to verify the email address. → click “Submit” and you are DONE.
+Enter the code to verify email address and click “submit.”
+That’s it!

 Note: You need to create your own FSA ID, which allows you to sign your FAFSA form electronically, access the myStudentAid app, sign your loan contracts, and access your financial aid information online.
 You and your parents are NOT allowed to share FSA IDs.